 Are you angry that there are one hundred ninety six yoga sutras?
+You shouldn’t be!
 Yoga’s bible is a mere fraction in length compared to the Buddhist, Hindu, and Western religions classic books.
-Such a short book serves as a good introduction for beginners, and groups who shun the power of knowledge.
+The Yoga Sutras beauty resides in the spectrum of interpretation.
+Not its length or stories.

-Your guru, hipster friends, yoga teacher, and favorite blogger may intoxicate you with the lie that knowledge is evil.
-Education is the essence of a happy life, and a holistic comprehension of your belief system can do nothing but benefit you.
-All educated orientated yogis will eventually ask, what is the best yoga sutras translation?
-Edwin Bryant has written the best yoga sutras translation with his mastery of the history and teachings of yoga.
-The days of short, mystical translations by authors with no scholastic experience are over.
+Edwin Bryant has written the best overall yoga sutras translation with his mastery of the history and teachings of yoga (Full explanation down below.)
+Edwin Bryant is from west.
+With his groundbreaking work, the days of short, mystical translations by authors with no scholastic experience are over.
 Many yogis laugh when I give them Edwin Bryant’s book.
 They say such phrases such as

 “Yoga is not this complicated.”